-Timothy Marchesi, CFA, President, CEO, and Chairman of DeMarche is a board member for the KC Rep Board of Directors and the immediate past Chair of the Finance Committee.
+Timothy Marchesi, CFA, President, CEO, and Chairman of DeMarche is a member of the executive committee for the KC Rep Board of Directors and the immediate past Chair of the Endowment Committee.
 The KC Rep serves over 13,000 area students, providing them with the opportunity to write, perform, and work with professional artists.
 The Rep’s education programs build community by connecting people through productions and programs that educate, entertain, challenge, and inspire.

 Tom Woolwine, Vice Chairman, is a board member of the Kansas City Rotary Club Foundation and Chair of the Investment Committee.
 The Rotary Club brings together people from all walks of life who want to use their expertise for good.
 Together, they empower youth, improve health, promote peace, and advance our communities in all corners of the globe.

 DeMarche worked at a Habitat for Humanity of Kansas City site installing rough-in blocking in the closets and kitchens and painting house exteriors.
 Habitat for Humanity helps families in our Kansas City community build strength, stability, and self-reliance through shelter.
 729 Families in 16 neighborhoods have been helped by Habitat in 2020 alone, and we are proud to do our part to make sure that our neighbors have decent, affordable shelter.